ashwinravianandan/shellScripts/README.md

 two custom .asoundrc config file based on HDMI state.
 The build in speakers would be the deault audio source if you use the .asoundrc refered to by the master branch of the submodule.
 The HDMIConfig branch implement softvol and makes HDMI as the default audio source.
+The ALSA config is specific to my hardware and would have to be modified in case of a different hardware setup.